StevenTammen/StevenTammen.github.io/pages/priorities.md

 - Learning about effective time/project management systems like GTD, Kanban, the Pomodoro method, etc., and combining them in various ways to come up with the productivity system that works best for you
 - Adopting functional minimalism, wherein you only own the things that give you value; simplifying your possessions
 - Learning about another culture, and learning their language and way of thought
-- Learning how to track indvidual performance metrics and make use of the data to improve your weaknesses